-5. Despite a general traffic pattern which flows along the waterway has been formed by the majority of vessels, mixed modes of traffic encounters exist in north of Lantau Island waters.
-Crossing situations often occur at west of Tai Mo To where deep draught vessels normally on a east/west course encounter the north/south bound tugs and work barges.
-Head-on situations also frequently take place along the waterway.
+5. Despite a general traffic pattern which flows along the waterway has been formed by the majority of vessels, mixed mode of traffic encounters exist in north of Lantau Island waters.
+Crossing situation often occurs at west of Tai Mo To where deep draught vessels normally on a east/west course encounter the north/south bound tugs and work barges.
+Head-on situation also frequently takes place along the waterway.
 These situations render the need of further vessel traffic management measures in the area.